kurniayazid/stata-cookiecutter/README.md

 # stata-cookiecutter

 A template or cookiecutter for a scientific research project using STATA.
+Please freely use this template for your STATA project.
+Further do-files are under development.

 Version 0.0.1